-Ottawa prides itself on being a global centre for learning and now boasts one of the most highly educated workforces in Canada, thanks to substantial investment in schools and universities.
+Ottawa prides itself on being a global centre for learning and now boasts one of the most educated workforces in Canada, thanks to substantial investment in schools and universities.
 Ottawa also offers some of the highest average salaries in the country.
 Expats will also find that the city's unemployment rate is fairly low and stable.

 Job market in Ottawa

-As Canada’s capital and seat of power, Ottawa’s biggest employer is the federal government, and Canadian citizens are generally given preference when it comes to government jobs.
-The city is also home to several major national institutions, as well as foreign embassies and non-profit organisations which employ a large number of expats.
+As Canada’s capital and seat of power, Ottawa’s biggest employer is the federal government.
+Canadian citizens usually get first preference for government jobs, though.
+Expats typically find work in one of the many major national institutions, foreign embassies and non-profit organisations.

 Finding a job in Ottawa

-Expats looking for jobs in Ottawa may face some obstacles, such as a language barrier, having no previous work experience in Canada, and difficulty having their skills and foreign qualifications recognised by Canadian employers.
+Expats looking for jobs in Ottawa may face some obstacles, including the language barrier, having no previous work experience in Canada, and possible complications of having their skills and foreign qualifications recognised by Canadian employers.

-However, there are facilities and services in Ottawa that assist foreigners in overcoming such challenges.
-For instance, a number of organisations offer courses in English or French as a second language.
+That said, Ottawa supports expats in overcoming these challenges.
+For instance, several organisations offer courses in English or French as a second language.
 Expats will also benefit from approaching Employment and Social Development Canada (ESDC).
-It has a Foreign Credential Recognition programme that evaluates qualifications achieved abroad and helps internationally trained workers make an easier transition into the Canadian workforce.
+ESDC has created a Foreign Credential Recognition programme to evaluate qualifications achieved abroad and helps internationally trained workers transition into the Canadian workforce.

-Expats moving to Ottawa should be aware that a licence is required by the province of Ontario to work in some sectors.
-Expats working in professions such as teaching, medicine, architecture, social work and engineering will need to obtain the relevant licence or certificate to practise in the city, along with a work permit, before applying for a position.
+Expats moving to Ottawa should be aware that the province of Ontario requires a licence to work in specific sectors.
+Professionals who are teachers, healthcare providers, architects, social workers and engineers will need to obtain the relevant licence or certificate to practise in the city, along with a work permit, before applying for a position.

-New arrivals should note that regardless of their field of work, anyone working in Ottawa will be required to have a Social Insurance Number (SIN).
+New arrivals should note that regardless of their industry, anyone working in Ottawa needs to have a Social Insurance Number (SIN).